DocumentationBook/SphinxDocumentation/tutorial/rest/images.rst

 ######

 The ``image`` directive enables you to insert images on a new line or an image after another image if their total width doesn't exceed the page width.
 Its argument is a path or a URL to the image that must be displayed.
-I can also contain options to specify the alternate text (``alt``), width, height, scale, and alignment.
+It can also contain options to specify the alternate text (``alt``), width, height, scale, and alignment.

 Examples of the image directives: